 - The blessings for obedience under the Old Covenant are again repeated in Deuteronomy 28, and verse 4 says, “Blessed shall be the fruit of your body.”

-God has given men (and women) healthy desires that He wants satisfied within marriage.
-The desires are sexual (Hebrews 13:4), emotional, mental, and spiritual.
+God has given men (and women) healthy, sexual desires (Hebrews 13:4) that He wants satisfied within marriage.
+The desires for intimacy are emotional, mental, and spiritual.
 People can have great friends, but they should not take the place of a husband or wife.
 God wants people to have a companion through life, and part of the reason He created marriage is to see that fulfilled.

 While it is not always the case, it is common for married men to become gentler and more sensitive.
 After Katie and I were married, my parents frequently told me how much she influenced me for the better.